stefanspringer1/SwiftXML/README.md

 For any error during parsing an error is thrown and no document is then provided.

-The library must not be used concurrently.
+An XML tree (e.g. a document) must not be examined or changed concurrently.

 ---
 **NOTE**